-A bereavement/grief support group will meet at 5:30 p.m.
-Tuesday, Dec.
-20, in Room 303 of the Education Building on the shared main campus of Fairmont State University and Pierpont Community & Technical College.
+A ribbon cutting ceremony on Tuesday, Oct.
+29, celebrated the renovation and expansion of the Starbucks located inside the Ruth Ann Musick Library on the shared main campus of Fairmont State University and Pierpont Community & Technical College.

 When West Virginia-born Homer Hickam stood in his backyard watching the Soviet satellite Sputnik orbit the Earth, he had no way of knowing it would lead him to a life filled with scientific discovery and artistic expression.
 Fans of Hickam’s work will be enchanted by the whimsical dramatization of his experiences in the Fairmont State University School of Fine Arts production of “Rocket Boys The Musical.”